avinashsuresh1/Web2GIF/README.md

 (Sample animation file animation.html provided, which generated animation.gif)

-#### Note: Currently, Edge and Safari are not supported, as Selenium doesn't have direct support for them.
+#### Note: Currently Edge and Safari are not supported, as Selenium doesn't have direct support for them.
 It may be updated in future.